amitg87/asana-chrome-plugin/README.md

 ## Motivation
 Asana's Official Chrome Extension hasn't seen any new features in years.

-But they have kept their plugin under MIT license and Asana offers rich set of REST API.
+Asana offers rich set of REST API.
 Onus is on us to develop something great out of it.

 ## Features